-Setting Goals for the Season You’re In
+Setting Short-Term Goals Based on the Season You’re In

 “Life balance isn’t doing everything for an equal amount of time.
 It’s about doing the right things at the right time.”